Weak solutions to the parabolic $p$-Laplace equation in a moving domain under a Neumann type boundary condition: Abstract

 \section{Abstract}

 This paper studies the parabolic $p$-Laplace equation with $p>2$ in a moving domain under a Neumann type boundary condition corresponding to the total mass conservation.
 We establish the existence and uniqueness of a weak solution by the Galerkin method in evolving Bochner spaces and a monotonicity argument.
 The main difficulty is in characterizing the weak limit of the nonlinear gradient term, where we need to deal with a term which comes from the boundary condition and cannot be absorbed into a monotone operator.
 To overcome this difficulty, we prove a uniform-in-time Friedrichs type inequality on a moving domain with time-dependent basis functions and make use of it to get the strong convergence of approximate solutions.
-We also show that the time derivative exists in the $L^2$ sense when given data have a better regularity.
+We also show that the time derivative exists in the $L^2$ sense when given data have a better regularity, and discuss extension of the existence and uniqueness results to a Leray--Lions type operator.